zoomed in mold spores

 Not everyone with Mold Toxicity has all of the symptoms listed below.
 But usually, they have at least 20 of these.
 Often, people have many more.

-Do you have any of the tell-tale signs?
+Do you have any tell-tale signs listed below?

-Let’s look first at the top telltale signs of Mold Toxicity I see in my Mast Cell 360 practice.
+Let’s look at the top tell-tale signs of Mold Toxicity I see in my Mast Cell 360 practice.

 Tell-Tale Signs of Mold Toxicity (and possibly Bartonella)

-As we’ve talked about, there are a lot of different symptoms that can be related to Mold Toxicity.
-These are the ones that are very specific to Mold Toxicity.
+A lot of different symptoms can be related to Mold Toxicity.
+The following ones you’ll read about are very specific to Mold Toxicity.

 Now, the only other thing I’m aware of that can mimic these is Bartonella.
 So, this is why it’s important to get those medical screenings.

-These are often very specific to Mold Toxicity.
+These symptoms are very specific to Mold Toxicity.
 I’d encourage you to look further into Mold Toxicity if you experience any of these:

 • Strange skin sensations